rucio/documentation/docs/operator/multi_vo_rucio.md

 ## Changes to the rucio.cfg on the Server and Daemons

 Similar settings need to be changed on the server and daemon rucio.cfg files as well as on the client end.
-For the server `multi_vo` should also be set in the config file.
-For the daemons another section is needed to be added, this is to map each VO to its own proxy certificate.
+For the server, `multi_vo` should also be set in the config file.
+For the daemons, another section needs to be added: this is to map each VO to its own proxy certificate.
 Rucio uses this information when submitting and polling transfers to use the correct certificates.